antoinezambelli/ensemble-clustering/README.md

 ### Single Dataset

-To cluster and analyze a single dataset, we can simply run
+To cluster and analyze a single dataset, we can simply run (see `examples/single.py` for details)

 ```
-from sklearn.datasets import make_blobs

-from ensemble_clustering import Ensemble, E
+from ensemble_clustering import Ensemble

 X, y = make_blobs(n_samples=30000, centers=3, n_features=2, center_box=(-5, 5), random_state=1)